mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 [@Fig:ch5_fig12] shows the comparison between theoretical predictions and experimental measurements for the unregulated promoter.
-The reason we split the data by operator despite the fact that since these are unregulated promoters, they should in principle have identical expression profiles is to precisely make sure that this is the case.
+The reason we split the data by operator despite the fact that since these are unregulated promoters, they should, in principle, have identical expression profiles is to make sure that this is the case precisely.
 We have found in the past that sequences downstream of the RNAP binding site can affect the expression level of constitutively expressed genes.
-We can see that both models, the single-promoter (gray dotted line) and the multi-promoter (black dashed line) underestimate the experimental noise to different degrees.
-The single-promoter model does a worse job at predicting the experimental data since it doesn't account for the differences in gene dosage during the cell cycle.
-But still we can see that accounting for this variability takes us to within a factor of two of the experimentally determined noise for these unregulated strains.
+We can see that both models, the single-promoter (gray dotted line) and the multi-promoter (black dashed line) underestimates the experimental noise to different degrees.
+The single-promoter model does a worse job predicting the experimental data since it doesn't account for the differences in gene dosage during the cell cycle.
+But still, we can see that accounting for this variability takes us to within a factor of two of the experimentally determined noise for these unregulated strains.

 ![**Protein noise of the unregulated promoter.** Comparison of the experimental noise for different operators with the theoretical predictions for the